DIB SCC CyberAssist

 Our Mission: Provide trusted resources to assist DIB companies and suppliers of varying sizes with the implementation of cyber protections, and awareness of cyber risk, regulations and accountability for their supply chain.

 To assist suppliers in enhancing their cyber security protections, the DIB SCC Industry Task Force is identifying and posting links to helpful publicly available cybersecurity resources.
-The resources were selected both to help companies (i) meet DoD and other U.S. cybersecurity standards applicable to U.S. federal contractors (e.g., FAR Basic Safeguarding clause, DFARS Safeguarding Covered Defense Information (CDI) clause, soon to be rolled out DoD Cybersecurity Maturity Model Certification (CMMC)); and (ii) otherwise improve their current cybersecurity protections.
+The resources were selected both to help companies (i) meet DoD and other U.S. cybersecurity standards applicable to U.S. federal contractors (e.g., FAR Basic Safeguarding clause, DFARS Safeguarding Covered Defense Information (CDI) clause, DoD Cybersecurity Maturity Model Certification (CMMC)); and (ii) otherwise improve their current cybersecurity protections.
 We will continue to add links to other available resources over the coming months.

 This information is provided for your convenience and not as an endorsement by the Industry Task Force of the information on such External Sites.
 It is provided on an “as is” basis without warranties of any kind, express or implied.
 The Task Force and its corporate members or any individual participants disclaim any responsibility or liability with regards to the information or content posted on these External Sites.